Abdul Moustapha Ouédraogo

-Abdul Moustapha Ouédraogo (born June 9, 1988) is an Ivorian footballer, who currently plays as a winger for Stilon Gorzów Wielkopolski.
+Abdul Moustapha Ouédraogo (born 9 June 1988) is an Ivorian former professional footballer who played as a winger.

 Career

 Moustapha previously played for ASEC Mimosas and Stella Club d'Adjamé, before signing in January 2009 with C.D.
 Trofense.
 He played his first professional game on 8 March 2009 against Académica Coimbra in the Liga Sagres.

 Moustapha was transferred to Pogoń Szczecin in 2013.